Cornish China Clay Branches: Transport of China Clay by rail

 While bulk transport of China Clay was in open wagons, clay of a particularly high quality was bagged and transported in vans.
-Like the Clay Hoods these were originally of wooden construction and comparatively short wheelbase, but as larger air-braked wagons were introduced in the 1980s these were replaced by larger curtain-sided wagons.
+Like the Clay Hoods these were originally of wooden construction and comparatively short wheelbase, but as larger air-braked wagons (CDA) were introduced in the 1980s these were replaced by larger curtain-sided wagons.
 At this time rail transport of Clay powder also changed with the introduction of large air-braked bogie wagons of 57 tonne capacity, which also facilitated the transport of "ball clay" where the clay remained in a sticky form rather than a dry powder.
 These wagons were privately owned by Tiger Rail and became known as "Clay Tigers", being a familiar sight on trains to the potteries, and also on trains to Sittingbourne in Kent and to several locations in Scotland for use in the paper industry.
 These were supplemented by the conversion of aggregate hoppers for use with China Clay, these often being used for wagonload freight, and the development of a flow of clay slurry in tank wagons which were of both four-wheeled and bogie types and operated specifically to paper mills.